BlockchainCommons/Research/papers/bcr-2020-006-urtypes.md

 e824467caffeaf3bbc3e0ca095e660a9bad80ddb6a919433a37161908b9a3986
 ```

-When encoded as CBOR (diagnostic notiation):
+When encoded as CBOR (diagnostic notation):

 ```
 crypto-seed-digest = 600(h'e824467caffeaf3bbc3e0ca095e660a9bad80ddb6a919433a37161908b9a3986')